Biden tells Putin that the U.S. and allies will respond "decisively" if Russia invades Ukraine

 The call comes as Russia has built up troop levels along the border with Ukraine, and U.S. intelligence has warned Russia could invade Ukraine as soon as January.

-Meanwhile, a U.S. official confirmed to CBS News that an American spy plane flew a mission over Ukraine on Thursday.
+Meanwhile, a U.S. official confirmed to CBS News that an American spy plane flew a mission over Ukraine on Thursday, which followed another flight on December 27.
 The flight was by a JSTARS aircraft, which is a radar plane specifically designed to track ground movements.

+In a statement, the U.S. European Command said it routinely operates aircraft in the Black Sea region in support of "various U.S. and coalition intelligence objectives."
+The U.S. European Command said the event was preplanned and "not in response to any specific event."

 The senior administration official said Mr. Biden laid out two paths, one focused on democracy and the other focused on deterrence and "significant costs and consequences should Russia choose to proceed with further invasion of Ukraine."